About

 Want some proof of ENIGMA's prowess?
 Try some of our games: http://enigma-dev.org/edc/games.php?action=list

 Note that most of these game were made in Game Maker, but ENIGMA can directly compile Game Maker games so they run a lot faster!
-Most of these games could also be made even faster by taking advantage of ENIGMA's extra features such a type casting and control over the internal mechanisms.
+Most of these games could also be made even faster by taking advantage of ENIGMA's extra features such as type casting and control over the internal mechanisms.

 The ENIGMA Team